sparkison/m3u-editor/README.md

 ### Questions/issues/suggestions

-Feel free to [open an issue](https://github.com/sparkison/m3u-editor/issues/new?template=bug_report.md) on this repo, you can also join our Discord server to ask questions and get help, help others, suggest new ideas, and offer suggestions for improvements! 🎉
+Feel free to [open an issue](https://github.com/sparkison/m3u-editor/issues/new?template=bug_report.md) on this repo, or hit us up on [Discord](https://discord.gg/rS3abJ5dz7)

 ### Join us on Discord

 [![](https://dcbadge.limes.pink/api/server/rS3abJ5dz7)](https://discord.gg/rS3abJ5dz7)

+Join our [Discord](https://discord.gg/rS3abJ5dz7) server to ask questions and get help, help others, suggest new ideas, and offer suggestions for improvements!
+You can also try out and help test new features! 🎉

 ## Prerequisites